 - Ozaki procedure.
 This procedure is used to treat patients with aortic valve disease but whose aortic valve cannot be repaired.the surgeon removes the diseased aortic valve and constructs a new one using the patient’s own pericardium, which is tissue that surrounds the heart.
 This procedure avoids the use of any artificial material to replace the patient’s diseased aortic valve.
 Young patients who choose not to get a mechanical aortic valve replacement or are not interested in artificial aortic valve implant may choose the Ozaki procedure.

 How is Yale Medicine unique in its care of aortic aneurysm?

-The Yale Center for Advanced Thoracic Aortic Disease at Yale New Haven Hospital’s Aortic Institute, part of the hospital’s Heart and Vascular Center, is one of the largest centers in the world for the clinical care of patients with aortic aneurysm.
+The Yale Center for Advanced Thoracic Aortic Disease at Yale New Haven Hospital’s Aortic Institute, part of the hospital’s Heart and Vascular Center, is one of the largest centers in the world for patients with aortic aneurysm.
 Our specialists often manage the most complex cases.

 Our researchers have impacted the way aneurysms are diagnosed and treated.
-A key component has been the development of a database of 5,200 patients, one of the largest organized databases of its kind in the world.
-The database allows researchers to see patterns in patient populations, and this has helped to clarify such information as the size of aortic aneurysm that should be treated surgically, and to identify “triggers” of aortic dissection, such as extreme physical exertion or intense emotional experiences.
-“There is an almost endless amount of useful analysis that can be performed from that database,” Dr. Elefteriades says.
+A key component has been the development of a database of thousands of patients, one of the largest organized databases of its kind in the world.
+The database allows researchers to see patterns in patient populations.
+It has also helped to clarify such information as the size of aortic aneurysm that should be treated surgically, and to identify “triggers” of aortic dissection, such as extreme physical exertion or intense emotional experiences.

 Yale Medicine is also interested in preventing sudden death from aneurysm among its patients’ family members.
 We strongly recommend family members of affected patients be screened, and we are equipped to arrange for this at the time of the visit.